It's time for the 3rd annual Crawford Family Invitational Golf Tournament that will take place Feb. 22 at the Raven Golf Club in Phoenix, Ariz.

 Rage Letter of Intent Night

-The Pleasanton Rage Soccer Club recently held its Letter of Intent Night for players to sign their letters as to where they are playing college soccer.
+The Pleasanton Rage Soccer Club recently held its Letter of Intent Night for players to sign their letters as to where they will be playing college soccer.

 The Rage players or alumni from the Class of 2019 playing collegiate soccer include Pleasanton students Allison Hunter (Amador Valley), Carnegie Mellon; Cierra Lofthouse-Wolf (Foothill), Las Positas College; Peyton Raun (Foothill), University of Pennsylvania; and Michaela Riter (Amador Valley), New York University.